GetSomeRest/library-javascript-view.and.data.api/README.md

 ##Description

-This sample is a JavaScript library providing a high level wrapper for the Autodesk View & Data Rest API calls:
+This sample contains JavaScript libraries providing high level wrappers and features for the Autodesk View & Data API:

+Autodesk.ADN.Toolkit.ViewData.js

+Provides a high-level wrapper to work with the View & Data REST API:

 * Check existence of a bucket/Retrieve details of bucket
 * Create new bucket